pingcap/docs/tiup/tiup-component-cluster-scale-out.md

 - Specifies the key file used to connect to the target machine.
 - Data type: `STRING`
-- Default: `~/.ssh/id_rsa`
+- If this option is not specified in the command, the `~/.ssh/id_rsa` file is used to connect to the target machine by default.

 ### -p, --password

 - Specifies the password used to connect to the target machine.
-Do not use it with `-i/--identity_file` at the same time.
+Do not use this option and `-i/--identity_file` at the same time.
-- Data type: `BOOLEAN`
-- Default: false

-### --ignore-config-check

-- This option is used to skip the configuration check.
-After the binary files of components are deployed, the configurations of TiDB, TiKV, and PD components are checked using `<binary> --config-check <config-file>`. `<binary>` is the path of the deployed binary file. `<config-file>` is the configuration file generated based on the user configuration.
 - Data type: `BOOLEAN`
 - Default: false